Adda (2013 film): Cast

-Production

-Nagasusheela, Chintalapudi Srinivasa Rao jointly produced the film on Sri Nag Corporation banner.

-Filming

-Film was launched on 28 July 2012 in Annapurna Studios at Hyderabad and Nagarjuna gave the clap, ANR switched on the camera and Puri Jagannadh directed the first shot.
-The first schedule of the film completed on 14 August 2012 The second schedule of the film was started on 16 August 2012 in Ramoji Film City, and the unit of the film was canned few important scenes on Sushanth, Shanvi and others.
-It was reported that on 1 January 2013 the talkie part of the film completed.
-Shweta Bhardwaj played an item song with Sushanth for this film.
-The song was shot in Annapurna Seven Acres studios.

-Casting

-Shanvi played a role as a fashion designing student in this film.

 Soundtrack

 The title song of this film (Yehi Hai Mera Adda) was released at IPL match during the match between Sunrisers Hyderabad and Royal Challengers Bangalore on 7 April 2013 at the Uppal Hyderabad, which was composed by Anoop Rubens and sung by Baba Sehgal.
 The song was launched formally in the presence of Sushanth director Sai Karthik Reddy producers Nagasusheela and Chintalapudi Srinivasa Rao.

 Track list

 The film's music was composed by Anup Rubens and Released by Junglee Music.